analythium/openfaas-rstats-templates/template/README.md

 ```

 You can also modify the `Dockerfile` in the template if specific
 R version or further customization is needed.
 The R parent image is defined as a Docker `ARG` called `R_IMAGE`that you can override.
-I.e. use the versioned Rocker Debian image using [custom build arguments](https://docs.openfaas.com/cli/build/#30-pass-custom-build-arguments): `--build-arg R_IMAGE=rocker/r-base:4.0.0`, etc.
+I.e. use the versioned Rocker Debian image using [custom build arguments](https://docs.openfaas.com/cli/build/#30-pass-custom-build-arguments): `--build-arg R_IMAGE=rocker/r-base:4.0.0`, etc. You can also edit the [stack YAML file](https://docs.openfaas.com/reference/yaml/#function-build-args-build-args).

 The templates are using the following parent images: